 We're a city centre university with a campus feel – you'll understand this on one of our walking tours.
 All of our buildings are close to each other making walking to lectures a breeze.

-Tours depart regularly from outside the Union building between 10am–3pm.
+Tours depart regularly from outside the Union building between 10am–3pm and last around 30-40 minutes.
 Our ambassadors will point out key buildings and information along the way.

 If there's something you specifically want to know about, let your tour guide know.